emanasLab/Vega-s-Shop/README.md

 # shop

 A new Flutter project.
-Hello Abdu🙂, This is a mini ecommerce app focuced on how to use providers and integrate APIs and organize The data layer Thus, i made it as simple as this, a shoping page where there's items we can add to cart, and cart page to manage the quantity and finally pass the order and move to payment.
+This is a mini ecommerce app focuced on how to use providers and integrate APIs and organize The data layer Thus, i made it as simple as this, a shoping page where there's items we can add to cart, and cart page to manage the quantity and finally pass the order and move to payment.